Beast (South African band): Formation and Smoke Swig Swear (2011-13)

 In late 2011, with a mutual desire to learn bass, Rian Zietsman and Louis Nel (guitarist and drummer of Taxi Violence, respectively) purchased two bass guitars and began practising in the basement of a house they shared.
 Rian described these early sessions as experiment, because "no one had tried [the two-bass set-up] before".
 Early into the experiment, the duo approached Sasha Righini (drummer of The Plastics) to join them and, later, he became a full member of the group.
-Soon after, they booked their first performance under the band name "Kombass".
+Soon afterwards, they booked their first performance under the band name "Kombass".
 This early name is a word play on the Afrikaans word "kombuis", which translates to kitchen.

 "I think we're definitely filling a hole in the market.
 We're sick of fucking indie and electro and soft cock rock.
 We're making music that we want to listen to and that we want to watch live."